gilseg10/Client-server-frontend/README.md

 <br>
 <br>
 Feel free to open an issue or send a pull request if you have suggestions or improvements.
 We appreciate all the help and feedback!

+## TODO
+- Add a settings screen to alow the user to:
+  - Add their hourly wage (optional)
+  - Add or change personal data
+  - change some other preferences